vlouisrowena/.MultiTracks/README.md

 - Clone the repo locally
 - Open the solution in Visual Studio
-- Run "Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r" from the Package Manager Console	for each project (MTDataAccess, multitracks.com, artistDetails.aspx.
+- Run "Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r" from the Package Manager Console	for each project (MTDataAccess, multitracks.com, MultiTracksAPI)
 - Finally view artistDetails.aspx and the MultiTracks API in the browser.

 Excited for you to see the project!
 Let me know if you have any questions.